Cooptel Reviews and Plans

 If you are unaware of the exact definition of the cooperative, it is defined as a legal entity, in which persons or companies that have common economic and social needs and which combine to operate a business in accordance with the rules of cooperative action.

 But enough with the history and definitions.
 What pricing does Cooptel offer?

 In our review of Cooptel, we will not only look at pricing and features but attempt to get a handle on how the cooperative aspect changes the dynamic for the consumer.

 Quite simply, you must pay a $10 membership fee to be able to have the option of using Cooptel’s Internet.
 The membership fee gets you a share, which gives you annual dividends and perhaps, more importantly, voting rights.

 Once you have purchased your share, you now have access to their Internet plans.
-Cooptel has five main plans which are nameless.
+Cooptel has six main plans which are nameless.

 |Web Email Access:|